patrickkunka/easydropdown/README.md

 #### Script Tag

-For basic projects without modular scoping or a build process, the most simple way to use EasyDropDown is via a `<script>` tag before your closing body tag.
-A pre-built "UMD" bundle is provided for this purpose which can be found in the `./bundle/easydropdown.js` file.
+Alternatively, for basic projects without modular scoping or a build process, the most simple way to use EasyDropDown is via a `<script>` tag before your closing body tag.
+A pre-built "UMD" bundle is provided for this purpose which can be found at `./bundle/easydropdown.js`.

 ```html
     ...